Love on a Budget

 Love on a Budget is a 1938 American comedy film directed by Herbert I. Leeds and starring Jed Prouty, Shirley Deane and Spring Byington.
 It was part of Twentieth Century Fox's Jones Family series of films.

+The film's sets were designed by the art directors Chester Gore and Bernard Herzbrun.

+Plot

 The Jones' eldest daughter Bonnie and her husband Herbert Thompson have money troubles, which their uncle attempts to help out with.

-The film's sets were designed by the art directors Chester Gore and Bernard Herzbrun.